dart-lang/labs/pkgs/unix_api/README.md

 #else
 ```

-When using [`package:ffigen`] to generate bindings for such code, seperate
+When using [`package:ffigen`] to generate bindings for such code, separate
 bindings must be generated for every combination of platform (e.g.
 Android) and architecture (e.g. arm64).